kuralit/kuralit/CONTRIBUTING.md

-# Contributing to KuralIt
+# Contributing to Kuralit

-Thank you for your interest in contributing to KuralIt!
+Thank you for your interest in contributing to Kuralit!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct